-At our first meeting I will give you a ceremony information pack – base on the thousand or so ceremonies I’ve conducted in the last 20 years.
+At our first meeting I will give you a ceremony information pack – base on the thousand or so ceremonies I’ve conducted in over 20 years.
 There are not 1,000 to choose from so don’t panic – but a number of “standard” ceremony proformas and a number of variations on these.
 This repertoire I’ve felt privileged to build up based on the generous sharing of ideas of the couples I’ve met: special symbols, rituals and readings from many cultures and spiritual outlooks.

 So after you “ lodge” your Notice of Intended Marriage with me I will give you an information leaflet called “ Happily Ever Before and After” from the Department of Community and Family Affairs.
 I am obliged to give you this, as well as information about relationship education in the community.
 As a civil celebrant I am not a relationship educator or counselor and do not presume any such role – but the government sees it important that I should have access to this information for you.